gothinkster/spring-boot-realworld-example-app/README.md

 # Database

-It uses a H2 in memory database (for now), can be changed easily in the `application.properties` for any other database.
+It uses a ~~H2 in memory database~~ sqlite database (for easy local test without lost test data after every restart), can be changed easily in the `application.properties` for any other database.

 # Getting started